michigan-nii/ni-on-flux/docs/cluster.md

 ## Cluster components

-The cartoon is dead-on.
-The cloud is basically a bunch of Linux servers.
+Clusters and clouds are very similar.
+The cloud is mostly Linux, whereas the Flux cluster is all Linux servers.
+The cluster has nodes (servers) that perform different functions.
+These are the most important ones.

-The cluster is made up of nodes that perform various functions; the following diagram shows a generic cluster configuration.
+The following diagram shows a generic cluster configuration.

 ![Generic cluster configuration](./images/hpc_system_diagram.png)

-As you can see, the point of contact is a login node of some type.
-Flux has two types, one for interactive commands and one only for data transfer commands.

-Login nodes almost always have policies.
-Ours is they are to edit files, compile source code, and run test programs on small data sets for short periods of time to uncover syntax errors and the like.

-The login nodes are not to be used for large parallel programs, large datasets, or for a long time.
-We have compute nodes for that.
-We will show you how to get a compute node(s) if you must have one to test things in something called an interactive batch job.
-(Oxymoron alert!)

 ## Nodes

 We call specific physical machines _nodes_, and there are three types of which you should be aware:  login, data transfer, and compute.

-Nodes typically look something like this,
+Nodes would typically look something like this on the inside, if they

 ![Generic node structure](./images/node_diagram.png)

-only most of our nodes have at least eight cores per CPU and most nodes have two CPU sockets.
+had only one physical CPU processor.
+Most Flux nodes have two of those.

+As you can see from the diagram of the cluster, your point of contact is a _login node_ of some type.
+Flux has two types, one for interactive commands and one only for data transfer commands.

+Login nodes have policies regarding their use.
+On Flux the policy says these are the intended uses:  edit files, compile source code, and run test programs on small data sets for short periods of time to uncover syntax errors and the like.
+A login node is not where you should run something like `recon-all`, which can take a day, but it is OK to run something small, like `bet`, which will finish in a minute or two.

+When you want to get some real work done, you use the data transfer node to copy data to Flux; then you use a login node to create a file containing the commands for the programs you wish to run with that data.
+You then submit the file of commands to be processed _in batch_.
+The cluster then runs your commands on a _compute node_.
+When all the processing is done, you use the data transfer node to copy the results from the cluster.

 ## Disk storage

-There is storage space that is shared among the login (including data transfer) and compute nodes, so files you see from a login node are also visible from compute nodes.
+There is network storage space that is shared among the login (including data transfer) and compute nodes, so files you see from a login node are also visible from compute nodes.

 Typically each user will get a small amount of space for configuration files, dot files, maybe enough space to install some software, always